dixitgarg059/DSA-LABS/LAB-2/README.md

 # Problems discussed in Lab

-1. Correct approach for finding the shortest prime factor.
+1. Approach for finding the shortest prime factor.

 1. To check if the given string is a valid parenthesis. (https://leetcode.com/problems/valid-parentheses/ )